 Even those among the audience who didn’t know anything about Digimon saw it and said that they left the theater crying.
 Well, it makes sense.
 I mean, I didn’t know anything about the Digimon series, and I started watching it, and cried myself, so many times.
 I couldn’t have imagined I’d be allowed to participate in Digimon’s history in this way, but I’d be very happy if the memories of this one short summer would stick with Digimon fans.
 This show won’t be around for very long, but that’s all right, as long as it stays within your memory.

-- I don’t currently have plans to translate the review Director Tani linked to, but it’s basically a spoiler-free review of the stage play on a Digimon fansite, commending the show for its way of portraying the Digimon through puppetry and human characters with live actors, its fidelity to Adventure and Adventure 02 characterizations, and reassuring readers about its extensive respect paid to both Adventure and Adventure 02 proper to a level above that of the Adventure tri. anime series’ (which, at the time, had been released up to Part 4, Loss).
+- I don’t currently have plans to translate the review Director Tani linked to, but it’s basically a spoiler-free review of the stage play on a Digimon fansite, commending the show for its way of portraying the Digimon through puppetry and human characters with live actors, its fidelity to Adventure and Adventure 02 characterizations, and reassuring readers about its extensive respect paid to both Adventure and Adventure 02 proper.

 - Takano’s review refers to classical Japanese theatre styles (see: kabuki, bunraku).
 Anyone who has actually seen the stage play will probably understand the context of what she’s talking about~